Categories

 Before the pandemic, a member of the lab was suffering from racism, sexism and xenophobia.
 This resulted in the project called “Quanta” which advocated one solution for eliminating these isms from human societies.
 The provocation was to shrink all to shrink humans to the size of very large molecules (which are never racist) and smaller than viruses (which can be racist).

-You can access the slides here.
+You can access the slides by clicking the button below.

 About the Author: